iomete/iom-docs/glossary/data-sharing.md

 ---
 title: Data Sharing
-description: Data sharing refers to the ability to make the same data available to one or many stakeholders.
+description: Data sharing facilitates seamless accessibility of the same information among multiple stakeholders, fostering collaboration and informed decision-making.
 banner_description: Data sharing refers to the ability to make the same data available to one or many stakeholders.
 It enables new business opportunities, collaboration with partners, and the generation of new revenue streams through data monetization.
 alphabet: D
 ---